fbpx

 Rather than give people access to a limited version of the product, Square gives users common point-of-sale (POS) tasks to complete.

-Users are taken through scenarios step-by-step, with a summary at the end to recap the process and remind users how easy it was.
+Users are taken through scenarios step-by-step, with a summary at the end to recap the process and remind them how easy it was.

 There’s no barrier to entry here.
 Potential customers aren’t required to register or download software.
 Square instead relies on the ease of its product and the strength of its demo to convince users.